psharma04/academic-kickstart/content/courses/sor-prelim/_index.md

 # Page title
 title: "Studies of Religion - Preliminary"

+tags: [Year 11, HSIE, Studies of Religion, Index]

+# Page summary for search engines.
+summary: "🔜 **Work in Progress** <br>Studies of Religion preliminary course."

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
 linktitle: "Preliminary SOR"

-# Page summary for search engines.
-summary: Blah, blah, blah...

 # Date page published
 date: 2020-13-02